 2. Submit your actual paper, demo, tutorial or panel document for our reviewers to review.
 You can do this when you submit your abstract (by May 6), or you can work on it some more after you have your abstract in EasyChair (submit by May 15).
 You'll get feedback after the review process, with a notification by late June.
 At that point, we encourage you to make any revisions for the final version that will go in the proceedings, but your invitation to present is already final at that point.

 Questions should be sent to email@example.com

 Presentation options (peer-reviewed)

 This may be a traditional academic or research paper presentation.
-In your paper, please convey the key message you hope to share.
-For papers, we expect something novel, and your paper should include some background and related work.
+In your short paper (which is much like what other people call an "extended abstract"), please convey the key message you hope to share.
+For short papers, we expect something novel, and your paper should include some background and related work.
 Papers may be descriptions of how a gateway is used; that is, it would convey the value or novelty of the system as compared to other systems, but without the level of detail that a demo would offer.

-Accepted presentations in this category will be included in the conference proceedings and will have the option of submitting a full paper (9–12 pages) for a special journal issue later in the year.
+Note: Accepted presentations in this category will be included in the conference proceedings and will have the option of submitting a fuller-length paper (9–12 pages) for a special journal issue later in the year.
 (Accepted papers will be contacted directly when the special issue is open for submissions.)